smart-wpa/lincoln-field-site/lincoln-field.md

 ### **Latest News**

+*   Reminder: Join us Saturday, Sept.
+20, 11 a.m. to learn more about the track project.
 *   Frequently Asked Questions (FAQs) added for each project.
 (Sept.
 11, 2025)
 *   Project 2, Option A revised to preserve BMX jumps.
 See Project 2.
 (Sept.
 3, 2025)